ktseytlin/kerent.me/_posts/blog/2016-04-24-Intro-to-Terraform-Modules.md

 ##### I would recommend separating each module into it's own repository, rather than it's own folder with a repository.
 This will allow you to tag each module differently and make it easier for contribution to occur independently for each specific module.

 #####In most resource types, there is a variable called "user_data".
 This variable is where you can pass through the location of bash scripts for the machine to execute.
 You can use the user data file to kick off Chef and Ansible!
+And for those of you already thinking ahead, you can pass variables into your Terraform that can be used in user data script.
+Doing that will allow you to build logic that will, for example, pass variables into what Ansible play to execute.

 *Using a Module*